-Student Visitors - Students bringing guests are required to obtain a visitor's pass at least one day prior to the visit.
+Student Visitors - Students bringing guests are required to obtain a visitor's pass at least one day before the visit.
 A visitor may not visit the campus more than one time per semester.
 If the visitor is a minor, he or she must have a signed medical release form (obtained in advance from the school office).
 Visitors shall abide by all school regulations.
-Any visits to classrooms during school hours must be cleared at least one day prior to visit with administration and teacher.
-Visitors without prior arrangements will remain in the office until parent or guardian is contacted.
+Any visits to classrooms during school hours must be cleared at least one day before a visit with the administration and teacher.
+Visitors without prior arrangements will remain in the office until a parent or guardian is contacted.

 Alumni - We welcome alumni back to visit their campus.
 We request they acquire a visitor's pass from the main office upon entering the campus.
 Alumni may not visit with current students during class time.
-Alumni wishing to visit with current students are welcome to make arrangements to visit during lunch time or after school hours.
-Any visits to classroom during school hours must be cleared with administration and teacher at least one day prior to visit.
+Alumni wishing to visit with current students are welcome to make arrangements to visit during lunchtime or after school hours.
+Any visits to the classroom during school hours must be cleared with the administration and teacher at least one day before a visit.

-Parents and Other Visitors - We encourage parents, pastors and prospective students to arrange with the office for visits on campus.
+Parents and Other Visitors - We encourage parents, pastors, and prospective students to arrange with the office for visits on campus.
 Any walk-on visitor must sign in at the office.

-All visitors of elementary students must be 18 years of age or accompanied by an adult, unless they have obtained written permission in advance from the school office.
+All visitors of elementary students must be 18 years of age or accompanied by an adult unless they have obtained written permission in advance from the school office.